VectorSpaceLab/Video-XL/README.md

 ## News
 - [2024/10/17] 🔥 Video-XL-7B weight is released, which can process max 1024 frames.
-The model can process 2048 frames is on the corner.
+The model can process 2048 frames is around the corner.
 - [2024/10/15] 🔥 Video-XL is released,  including model, training and evaluation code.

 ## Model weights